Gael210602/CodeChallenge/readme.md

 To run the tests of the code just run "npm test" or "npm run test"

-To run your own example run "node run.js"
+To run your own example run "npm start"